Jatin-Habilelabs/Unix-assignment/README.md

 # All commands to use colne your github easily

-- In this you can easily learn to to use command line for your system.
+- In this you can easily learn how to clone your repo using terminal

 ## 1  open terminal
 ```